mahdyfalah/tank-game/README.md

 with a camera, depth testing and textures).
 I took that as a base and built the game on top of it: models, a follow camera, input, bullets, crates and a little HUD.

+You can find the gameplay video here: https://www.youtube.com/watch?v=_VaOIVv0lWk

 ## How to play

 - **Arrow keys** — drive (up/down) and steer (left/right)